The Private Equity Style of Leadership: Transformational

 Transformational Leadership Value and ERP Organizational Change

 Organizations may benefit from recognizing the value and application of transformational leadership during ERP organizational change.
-As ERP organizational change agents, it is important to understand, assess, and be honest about leadership styles and their strengths and weaknesses.
+As ERP organizational change agents, it is essential to understand, assess and be honest about leadership styles and their strengths and weaknesses.
 ERP organizational change efforts often consist of:

 - An iterative process of improvement